Old San Juan is replete with amazing history, old world charm, and delectable food and drink – and welcoming tourists with open arms.

 We started our walking tour with a stroll down Paseo de La Princesa Promenade, which was originally built in 1853.
 When I first heard the name of this relaxing, tree-lined boulevard, I thought to myself, “Oh, how nice… ‘Walkway of the Princess.'”
 Then I learned that the name has far darker origins.

 Paseo de la Princesa is, in fact, named for an infamous prison called La Princesa that was once housed in and beneath what is now the Puerto Rico Tourism Company.
 During business hours, you can take a free tour of the cells, and even see where prisoners were tortured and shot.
 However, when the docent at the Tourism Company reception desk mentioned that people often experience “weird things” when they walk through the old prison, we (mostly me) decided to skip it.
 (Not because I expected to see/hear/feel anything weird, of course.
-Because that never happens.
+Because that never happens to me.
 Ever.)

 The walk along the promenade takes you by a rather interesting sculpture garden, home to a wide variety of religious and secular sculptures.